-A co-educational business fraternity that aims to foster scientific research in the fields of commerce, accounting, and finance.
+Alpha Kappa Psi is a co-educational business fraternity that aims to foster scientific research in the fields of commerce, accounting and finance.

 American Marketing Association

-The club is committed to introducing students to the various aspects of marketing by providing resources and encouraging interaction with professionals, faculty, and peers.
-We achieve this by creating projects that offer real world experiences, inviting professional speakers, and by helping students build a network that will be valuable in their professional careers.
+The American Marketing Association—the USD chapter of the largest professional marketing association in North America—is committed to introducing students to the various aspects of marketing by providing resources and encouraging interaction with professionals, faculty and peers.
+We achieve this by creating projects that offer real world experiences, inviting professional speakers for lectures and by helping students build a network that will be valuable in their professional careers.